 Suppose, a novice inserts a record in Table B such as

 You will only be able to insert values into your foreign key that exist in the unique key in the parent table.
 This helps in referential integrity.

 The above problem can be overcome by declaring membership id from Table2 as foreign key of membership id from Table1

-To move our 2NF table into 3NF we again need to need divide our table.
+To move our 2NF table into 3NF, we again need to again divide our table.

 We have again divided our tables and created a new table which stores Salutations.

-Now our little example is in a level that cannot further be decomposed to attain higher forms of normalization.
-In fact it is already in higher normalization forms.
-Separate efforts for moving in to next levels of normalization are normally needed in complex databases.
-However we will be discussing about next levels of normalizations in brief in the following.
+Now our little example is at a level that cannot further be decomposed to attain higher normal form types of normalization in DBMS.
+In fact, it is already in higher normalization forms.
+Separate efforts for moving into next levels of normalizing data are normally needed in complex databases.
+However, we will be discussing next levels of normalisation in DBMS in brief in the following.

 Even when a database is in 3rd Normal Form, still there would be anomalies resulted if it has more than one Candidate Key.

 Sometimes is BCNF is also referred as 3.5 Normal Form.